 Changing the ratio requires a gear change and a PC board switch change.
 The Power Feed Wire Feeders are shipped with both high speed and a low speed gears.
 As shipped from the factory, the low speed (high torque) gear is installed on the feeder.
-To change Gear ratio see Power Feed 10/R Instruction Manual.
+For identification purposes, the low speed (high torque) gear has 20 teeth and is 1.1 inches in diameter.
+The high speed gear has 30 teeth and is 1.6 inches in diameter.

-- Do not touch electrically live parts or electrodes with your skin or wet clothing. - Insulate yourself from the work and ground. - Always wear dry insulating gloves.
+- Do not touch electrically live parts or electrodes with your skin or wet clothing. - Insulate yourself from the work and ground. - Always wear dry insulating gloves. - 1.
+Turn off power to the power source at the disconnect switch. - 2.
+Pull open the Pressure Door. - 3.
+Remove the Phillips head screw retaining the pinion gear to be changed and remove the gear.
+If the gear is not easily accessible or difficult to remove, remove the feed plate from the gearbox.